Veriff: Verification process

 The system cross-refers images of the customer taken by a local device with the identity information held in government databases comparing ratios between points on a person's face.
 Veriff next combines the results of face comparison and document validation with video analysis, device and network fingerprinting, and registry checks, providing real-time results.
 The combination of checks depends on the particular service's needs and risk appetite, as well as local laws and regulations - e.g., Estonia's regulations require a video interview with anyone wanting to open a bank account.
 In addition to analyzing the data acquired within a particular video session to ensure that the session is voluntary and not pre-recorded, Veriff crosslinks the data with other sessions to detect systematic fraud, complemented by PEP and sanctions checks.

 If necessary, a manual verification by humans can be added to the automatic service.
 Different methods are used for different risk profiles while protecting personal and sensitive data.
 Verification flows are offered across platforms, having software development kits (SDKs) on the web as well as for Android and iOS.

 In October 2019, Veriff released a near-field communication (NFC) verification tool to validate biometric documents.
 If a device has an integrated reader, the cross-platform tool reads data directly from the chip, detecting fraud attempts.

 In March 2020, Veriff launched a new Assisted Image Capture (AIC) service as a separate solution.
 AIC gives customers real-time feedback to avoid the most common mistakes during the identification process, like blurriness, glare, facial occlusion or damaged ID documents.

 Investors

-Veriff's initial investor was Estonian bank Inbank (formerly Cofi) in 2016 via its subsidiaries Inbank Technologies and investment company Mobi Solutions, headed by IT visionary Linnar Viik.
+Veriff's initial investor was Estonian bank Inbank (formerly Cofi) in 2016 via its subsidiaries Inbank Technologies and investment company Mobi Solutions, headed by Linnar Viik.
 Veriff investors include Y Combinator, Mosaic Ventures, Nordic Ninja, Accel, IVP and others.
 Veriff has raised $92.8 million in funding to date since its founding.
 The company announced a $69 million series B round in 2021 led by investment firms IVP and Accel.
 Before this, the company accepted bridge-funding of €13,8 million, and raised a $7.7 million Series A round in 2018, the leading investor being Mosaic Ventures.
 Also in 2018, Veriff Inc., registered in the U.S., became the sole proprietor of the Estonian company Veriff OÜ.
 In Estonian state registry, the transfer was formalized on October 22, 2019.
 Veriff has been tipped to become Estonia’s 6th unicorn company by Digital Europe.
+In January 2022, Veriff closed a $100 million Series C funding round co-led by Tiger Global and Alkeon Capital.